SalvatoreSantoro/UninaSoC/config/simply_v_conf/docs/names.md

 ### 1. BASE_NAME

 - Identifies the type or family of the node.
-- Case insensitive
+- Enforced as UPPERCASE from the configuration in order to implement robust checks.
-- Composed ONLY of alphanumeric characters.
+- Composed of every character except "_".

 Examples:

 - `TIM` for a timer peripheral
-- `DDR4` for a ddr memory interface
+- `DR4CH` for a ddr memory interface

 Used to group multiple instances of the same kind and to create the correct objects inside "factories".
 Think of it like the "type" of a particular node.